AztecProtocol/aztec-packages/yellow-paper/docs/decentralisation/p2p-network.md

 Proving is an out-of-protocol activity.
 The nature of the communication between sequencers and provers will depend entirely on the prover/s selected by the sequencer.
 Provers may choose to run their own Transaction Pool Node infrastructure so that they are prepared for generating proofs and don't need to receive this data out-of-band.

-Although proving is an out-of-protocol activity, it may be necessary for the final rollup proof to be gossiped over the P2P network such that anyone can submit it to the network.
+Although proving is an out-of-protocol activity, it may be necessary for the final rollup proof to be gossiped over the P2P network such that anyone can submit it to the rollup contract.